getodk/docs/odk1-src/briefcase-using.rst

 .. tip::

-  This enables a workflow to upload forms with many media attachments to Aggregate:
+  This enables a workflow to upload blank form definitions with many media attachments to Aggregate:

   #.
 Pull the form using the :guilabel:`Pull from` option.
   #. :ref:`Push the form to your Aggregate server <push-to-aggregate>`.